alevchuk/minibank/slackware/README.md

 Follow official instructions: https://docs.slackware.com/howtos:hardware:arm:raspberrypi4#manual_install_method_without_a_raspbian_image

-Here are small modification to the script that makes things safer (by using /dev/sda2 instaed your root disk, enable error checking in bash)
+Here are small modification to the script that makes things safer (by using /dev/sda2 instead your root disk, enable error checking in bash)

 * In step 2 (Put the Raspberry Pi firmware in the SD Card):
 ```bash